NicoEstebanBorquez/NicoEstebanBorquez/README.md

 ## - 🌱 I’m currently learning ..
-I'm mostly focused on improving my knowledge in Java and starting to learn abour Hibernate and Spring.
+I'm mostly focused on improving my knowledge in Java and starting to learn about Hibernate and Spring.

 During 2020/2021 I've also learnt about: